kexiZeroing/leaflet-map/README.md

 ## The relationship between them
 There's a lot of Map things and it's very unclear how they all fit together without prior experience.

 - OpenStreetMap (OSM) is a community-driven, fully open and usable data library.
 It's a database of everything you need to make map.
-They also have a website that renders that map, but it's not commercially usable.

-- OpenFreeMap lets you display custom maps on your website and apps for free.
-The map data comes from OpenStreetMap.
+- OpenFreeMap lets you display custom maps on your website and apps for free *(It provides a vector tile API with an OpenMapTiles schema for free.)* The map data comes from OpenStreetMap.
 Attribution is required.
-If you are using MapLibre, they are automatically added, you have nothing to do.
+If you are using MapLibre, they are automatically added, you have nothing to do. https://openfreemap.org

 - Mapbox is one of the first companies to take OSM's dataset and commercialize it.
 Along the way they created a lot of the wildly used mapping libraries, including renders, data formats, and styling tools.
 Mapbox GL is a completely new implementation of a mapping library written in WebGL (should perform better).

 - MapLibre GL JS is a TypeScript library that uses WebGL to render interactive maps from vector tiles in a browser.
 It originated as an open-source fork of mapbox-gl-js.
-The library's initial versions were intended to be a drop-in replacement for the Mapbox’s OSS version (1.x) with additional functionality, but have evolved a lot since then.
+The library's initial versions were intended to be a drop-in replacement for the Mapbox’s OSS version.
+MapLibre, stands as an abbreviation for **Map lib**rary **re**started (or **re**invented). https://www.maptiler.com/news/2021/01/maplibre-mapbox-gl-open-source-fork/

 - OpenLayers and Leaflet are both alternative, open source renderers with various levels of capabilities.